 It’s about having the freedom to write.
 Everything.

-Journalling has no space for judgment or criticism.
+Journalling is not the place for critical analysis of what we feel, write or express.
+This is not the space for judgment or criticism.
 Any judgment defeats the purpose.

 The process is simple: Write.
 Everything and anything.
 Thoughts of the past, memories, difficult emotions, things that make you laugh, uncomfortable feelings, what you’re scared of, what you want….anything.